oceanscienceguru/shiny_gliders/README.md

              |__flight
              |__science

-Next, the R conversion script requires a similar, separate folder structure (see below).
+Next, the R conversion script (gliderChron.R) requires a similar, separate folder structure (see below).
 Within each glider’s folder, two .csv files are maintained and a .RData containing all of the objects used for live data display.

     -- echos
        |__processed-gliders